ShadenSmith/splatt/README.md

 This runs splatt-cpd on 'mytensor.tns' and finds a rank-25 CPD of the tensor.
 Adding '-t 4' instructs SPLATT to use four CPU threads during the computation.
-The matrix factors are written to 'mode<N>.mat' and lambda, the vector for scaling, is written to 'lambda.mat'.
+The matrix factors are written to 'modeN.mat' and lambda, the vector for scaling, is written to 'lambda.mat'.
 See the '--help' option to see available output formats.